github/codeql/docs/codeql/ql-language-reference/ql-language-specification.rst

 -  ``atLowerId``: an identifier that starts with an "@" sign and then a lower-case letter.

--  ``atUpperId``: an identifier that starts with an "@" sign and then an upper-case letter.

 Identifiers are used in following syntactic constructs:

 ::